solarwinds/solarwinds-apm-ruby/CONFIG.md

 `APPOPTICS_RABBITMQ_USERNAME` | username for the RabbitMQ connection | `guest`
 `APPOPTICS_RABBITMQ_PASSWORD` | password for the RabbitMQ connection | `guest`

-## AppOpticsAPM::Config
+## SolarWindsAPM::Config

-`AppOpticsAPM::Config` is a nested hash used by the solarwinds_apm gem to store preferences and switches.
+`SolarWindsAPM::Config` is a nested hash used by the solarwinds_apm gem to store preferences and switches.

 See [this Rails generator template file](https://github.com/librato/ruby-appoptics/blob/master/lib/rails/generators/appoptics_apm/templates/appoptics_initializer.rb) for documentation on all of the supported values.